thequietlife/CTI-101/assets/writing with clarity.md

 Everyone has an agenda, the thing that is important to them.
 They might not be a regular user and not understand that much.
 Work with that. <br>

 3️⃣ **Tone** <br>
+* Professional
+* Technical
+* General

+* For execs every minute counts, costs money.
+Get to the point quickly.
+* Email from CISO to CEO - this is what I need you to do, is up front and underneath is the explanation

-Structure
+🟩 Structure <br>
+* Story, report, email, all communication structure
+* Sentence structure

+**Story/Comms Structure**
-Story structure (building a house - get the foundations right, done first) Sentence structure
+* Think of building a house - get the foundations right, done first.
+Sentence structure is fitting out the floors

-Story structure
-Guide your reader
+  - Guide your reader: story structure guides your comms
-Save them time “Bradman Dead” front page newspaper - USE for email subject line.
-Don’t bury the lede.
+  - Save them time “Bradman Dead” front page newspaper - USE for email subject line.
+They don't necessarily need to read the email, that has given the reader enough info.
+It is not about the number of 'views' like with YouTube.
+Your aim is to let the reader leave at the earliest point.
+It is a courtesy - to save them time and avoid confusion.
+Don’t bury the lede. **Do not bury the most important thing below a sentence at the start** that doesn't tell them anything they might give up and never read that critical bit
-Avoid confusion
+  - Avoid confusion